-Accounting standard setters are debating changes to the requirements for accounting for leases.
-Currently, if a lease is classified as a finance lease, the leased asset and a corresponding lease liability are recognised in the statement of financial position of the lessee.
-However, if a lease is classified as an operating lease, a lease asset and a lease liability are not recognised by the lessee.
-Instead, lease payments are recognised as expenses as incurred and lease commitments are disclosed in the notes to the financial statements.
-The following statement has been made in relation to the proposed changes to accounting for leases:
+Accounting standard setters introduced changes to the requirements for accounting for leases, from 1 January 2019.
+Prior to then, if a lease was classified as a finance lease, the leased asset and a corresponding lease liability were recognised in the statement of financial position of the lessee.
+However, if a lease was classified as an operating lease, a lease asset and a lease liability were not recognised by the lessee.
+Instead, lease payments are recognised as expenses as incurred and lease commitments were disclosed in the notes to the financial statements.
+The following statement has been made in relation to the 2019 changes to accounting for leases.